About

 Unlike other lit mags, we also review political books, and publish interviews with activists and artists.
 Many pieces are illustrated by original artwork.
 ACM was born in 1977 and became an online journal 40 years later.
 We usually post new work twice a week.
 ACM was founded in Chicago and remains based in the city within walking distance of Wrigley Field.
 We showcase Chicago writers as well as those writing on other continents.
 We publish work written in English and we run pieces in translation alongside the original languages, including French, Turkish, Serbian, Catalan, Kannada, Mapuche/Huilliche, Italian, Latin, Spanish, Bulgarian, Yiddish, Arabic, Chinese, and others.

-Like most lit mags, our audience is mostly other writers.
 We’ve had 259,000 views in the past five years from the US—with readers in the thousands from each of these places (in descending order): the UK, Canada, India, Germany, New Zealand, Australia, Spain, France, Italy, Ireland, the Philippines, and China.

 Another Chicago Magazine began in 1977 as a publication to showcase work of University of Illinois at Chicago Circle (as it was called) graduate creative writing students.
 ACM published as part of Left Field Press before becoming a subsidiary for a few years of the fine indie publisher Curbside Splendor.
 ACM‘s last print issue was #54.
 Two online issues came after.
 Then we decided we’d like to publish new work more frequently.
 Look for a new piece of fiction, nonfiction, drama, poetry, art, or a review, on Tuesdays and Thursdays.
-Keep on top of things by subscribing and following us on Facebook and Twitter.
+Keep on top of things by subscribing and following us on Facebook, Instagram, BlueSky, and Twitter.

 We honor the peoples whose ancestral homelands were taken from them during the settling of Chicago.
 This land is sacred to many Indigenous peoples, including the Bodwéwadmik (Potawatomi), Ojibwe, and Odawa – together forming The Council of Three Fires – as well as the Peoria, Kaskaskia, Mascouten, myaamiaki (Miami), Ho-Chunk, Kiikaapoa (Kickapoo), Sac and Fox, and Menominee peoples.